TahaCRJ/TrueCar-Scraping-MySQL-Regression/README.md

 Once the data is stored in the database, it can be read and preprocessed for use in training a regression model.
 I train a regression model on the preprocessed data.

 ### Overview
-For an overview of the project, please refer to the project's documentation.(project_overview.ipynb)
+For an overview of the project, please refer to the project's documentation.[Link ProjectOverview](https://github.com/TahaCRJ/TrueCar-Scraping-MySQL-Regression/blob/main/Project_overview.ipynb)